vios-s/tsaftarislab.github.io/_pages/join_us.md

 ![Team]({{ base_path }}/assets/images/joinbanner.jpg)

-Currently we have 4 open positions for PDRAs and 1 PhD student, see below.
+Currently we have no open positions, see below.

 ## Why Join VIOS {#vios}
-We are an elite team of investigators at the University of Edinburgh, the University of Nottingham and Canon Medical---powerhouses in AI, healthcare and natural sciences.
+We are an elite team of investigators at the University of Edinburgh, the University of Nottingham and Canon Medical---powerhouses in AI, healthcare, natural sciences and industry.
 There are several reasons to join our team:
 1.  **Full funding to do world-leading research**
 We typically offer full funding (home and international fees and living costs/stipend) for several positions thanks to several sponsors.
 2.  **World-leading research and team**